a-barbieri/gulpfile/README.md

           admin.css       -> File to require in Admin Rails pipeline
 ```

 In order to refer to `admin` namespace just add `--admin` at the end of the gulp command.

+* `gulp sass --admin`: preprocesses sass files
+* `gulp js --admin`: preprocesses js files
-For example `gulp watch --admin` or  simply `gulp --admin`.
+* `gulp --admin`: executes `gulp sass --admin` and `gulp js --admin`
+* `gulp watch --admin`: watches stylesheet and javascript directories and executes `gulp sass --admin` and `gulp js --admin` on every file change
+* `gulp bs --admin`: runs Browsersync in background and executes `gulp sass --admin` and `gulp js --admin` on every file change

 ### Extra feature ###

+Always wanted to `gulp watch --extra myPlugin`?

 You might want to have third namespace for a plugin that you use only on one specific view of your app.
-For example a script called `myPlugin`.
+For example a script called `myPlugin` (it can be anything you want).
 The only thing you have to do is create the structure for it as you have done for admin and replacing admin with `myPlugin`.
 Then you'll be able to execute gulp commands using appendin `--extra myPlugin` to them.

+* `gulp sass --extra myPlugin`: preprocesses sass files
+* `gulp js --extra myPlugin`: preprocesses js files
+* `gulp --extra myPlugin`: executes `gulp sass --extra myPlugin` and `gulp js --extra myPlugin`
-For example `gulp watch --extra myPlugin` or `gulp --extra myPlugin`.
+* `gulp watch --extra myPlugin`: watches stylesheet and javascript directories and executes `gulp sass --extra myPlugin` and `gulp js --extra myPlugin` on every file change
+* `gulp bs --extra myPlugin`: runs Browsersync in background and executes `gulp sass --extra myPlugin` and `gulp js --extra myPlugin` on every file change

 ----